 - a) The Planning Board has reviewed and accepts the recommendations of the Montgomery County Department of Permitting Services Right-of-Way Section (DPS-ROW) in its memo dated November 17, 2021 and incorporates them as conditions of approval.
-The Applicant must comply with each of the recommendations as set forth in their memo, which DPS-ROW may amend if the amendments do not conflict with other conditions of Site Plan approval. - b) Before the release of any building permit, the Applicant must enter into a Traffic Mitigation Agreement (TMAg) with the Planning Board and MCDOT to participate in the North Bethesda Transportation Management District (TMD).

-13. Pedestrian & Bicycle Circulation
+The Applicant must comply with each of the recommendations as set forth in their memo, which DPS-ROW may amend if the amendments do not conflict with other conditions of Site Plan approval. - b) Before the release of any building permit, the Applicant must obtain approval of a Project-based Transportation Demand Management (TDM) Plan from the Montgomery County Department of Transportation (MCDOT). - 13.
+Pedestrian & Bicycle Circulation - a) The Applicant must provide 48 long-term and 2 short-term bicycle parking spaces. - b) The long-term spaces must be in secured, well-lit bicycle parking areas in a parking garage, and the short-term spaces must be inverted-U racks (or approved equal) installed in a location convenient to the main entrance (weather protected preferred).
+The specific location(s) of the short-term bicycle rack(s) must be identified on the Certified Site Plan.

-- a) The Applicant must provide 48 long-term and 2 short-term bicycle parking spaces. - b) The long-term spaces must be in secured, well-lit bicycle parking areas in a parking garage, and the short-term spaces must be inverted-U racks (or approved equal) installed in a location convenient to the main entrance (weather protected preferred).
-The specific location(s) of the short-term bicycle rack(s) must be identified on the Certified Site Plan. - c) The Applicant must provide one bicycle repair station. - d) Prior to the first use and occupancy permit for Phase 1A, the Applicant must reconstruct Fernwood Road/Westlake Terrace and provide the pedestrian and bicycle improvements consistent with the Certified Site Plan, the exact location, design and construction of which must comply with requirements set forth by the Montgomery County Department of Transportation, Division of Traffic Engineering and Operations.

-14. Fire Department Access
+- c) The Applicant must provide one bicycle repair station. - d) Prior to the first use and occupancy permit for Phase 1A, the Applicant must reconstruct Fernwood Road/Westlake Terrace and provide the pedestrian and bicycle improvements consistent with the Certified Site Plan, the exact location, design and construction of which must comply with requirements set forth by the Montgomery County Department of Transportation, Division of Traffic Engineering and Operations. - 14.
+Fire Department Access